enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

 when dealing with lengthy lists.
 You can specify a filter to apply to the table either directly, or via another trait.
 Table filters must be instances of traitsui.api.TableFilter, or of a subclass of TableFilter.
-Some subclasses of TableFilter that are provided by the Traits UI package include EvalTableFilter, RuleTableFilter, and MenuTableFilter.
+Some subclasses of TableFilter that are provided by the TraitsUI package include EvalTableFilter, RuleTableFilter, and MenuTableFilter.
 (See the *Traits API Reference* for details about these classes.)
-The Traits UI package also provides instances of these filter classes as "templates", which cannot be edited or deleted, but which can be used as models for creating new filters.
+The TraitsUI package also provides instances of these filter classes as "templates", which cannot be edited or deleted, but which can be used as models for creating new filters.